hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250808836v1-editmf-drawing-an-invisible-fingerprint-for-your-large-language-mode.md

 ---
 layout: default
-title: EditMF: Drawing an Invisible Fingerprint for Your Large Language Models
+title: "EditMF: Drawing an Invisible Fingerprint for Your Large Language Models"
 ---

 # EditMF: Drawing an Invisible Fingerprint for Your Large Language Models